Cart

 Rosie is the best!

-In January of 2021 we opened the doors of Happy Chemicals factory, a communal space dedicated to building surfboards, learning the craft and sharing knowledge.
-The factory itself took 3 months to build, prior to that I was using a less than appropriate pool shed as a workshop (longboards would stick out of the door).I have to mention and thank the guys at Bura surfhouse (Emi and Jay) for allowing me to use the space and generally supporting our endeavours during those tough times.
-There were of course many years leading up to this moment, spent learning from other shapers such as Olivier from Cachalot Surfboards and Sam from Bob's boards as well as (quite essentially) attempting to hone my own skills through self motivated practice of making wooden fins and shaping my first surfboard in the kitchen of my student house in Swansea.
-The start of this activity actually stretched to years prior.
-Making a few boards with Olivier from Cachalot Surfboards in Biscarrosse, and getting an opportunity to do some ding repair work for Sam of Bob’s boards after having made a couple boards with him.
-Prior to all that, making wooden fins in the kitchen of our student house.
-After what felt like a lot of failure and a lack of long term openings, the idea for happy chemicals came as the inevitable solution.
-I wrote up a quick business plan that would later turn out to be based on assumptions that were completely wrong, but how many business plans aren't?
-It must have been fate that the first person I sent it to for an opinion would actually end up lending me some money to start the project.
+Following a short stint of making surfboards in a hostel pool shed (longboards would stick out the door), we moved out of town and opened the doors of Happy Chemicals factory.
+An illegal warehouse set amongst the carcasses of abandoned cars, with a landlord that embodied the definition of "sketchy".
+Inside the 120m2 warehouse I built a two storey workshop with 4 shaping bays on the ground floor and a laminating bay with 4 racks upstairs (Rosie's domain).
+We created a communal space dedicated to building surfboards, learning the craft and sharing knowledge.
+Under one roof we made life long friends and collaborated instead of competing.
+There were of course many years leading up to this moment, spent learning from other shapers such as Olivier from Cachalot Surfboards and Sam from Bob's boards, as well as (quite essentially) attempting to hone my own skills through self motivated practice.
+After what felt like a lot of failure and a lack of long term openings, Happy Chemicals came as the inevitable solution.
+I wrote up a quick business plan that would later turn out to be based on assumptions that were completely wrong, (how many business plans aren't?)
+It must have been fate that the first person I sent it to for an opinion would actually end up lending money to start the project.

-Jan 2021 - Sept 2024
+WE RAN HAPPY CHEMICALS FACTORY FROM Jan 2021 - Sept 2024

 Shop/Cafe/Bar Shop/Cafe/Bar Shop/Cafe/Bar Shop/Cafe/Bar Shop/Cafe/Bar Shop/Cafe/Bar Shop/Cafe/Bar Shop/Cafe/Bar Shop/Cafe/Bar Shop/Cafe/Bar Shop/Cafe/Bar